rezonant/rezolve/README.md

 interface access to the machine on both the client and the server.
 Note that accessing the contents of a machine may still be possible by an unauthorized user by placing piping/automation blocks nearby the controlled machine.
 This will be handled in an upcoming version of Rezolve.

+# Ores

+Rezolve adds Copper, Tin, and Lead ore as well as the corresponding ingots and nuggets.
+These are ore dictionary compatible, can be disabled in the configuration, and Rezolve will intelligently disable them if another mod provides compatible versions of these ores.

+# Storage

+Rezolve provides a full-featured item storage system.

+## Disk Manipulator

+Insert a disk to view and modify it's contents.

+## Disk Bay

+Insert one or many disks to make them available to the Omnicable network.

+## Storage Shell

+Connect the storage shell to an Omnicable network which has some storage on it to extract/insert items from that storage.

 # Bundling